Intersection Numbers from Higher-order Partial Differential Equations: Intersection numbers for twisted n -forms

-In the case of Feynman integrals in Baikov representation~\cite{Baikov:1996iu}, the twist $\twist$ admits the following factorized form:
+In the case of Feynman integrals in the Baikov representation~\cite{Baikov:1996iu}, the twist $\twist$ admits the following factorized form:

-where the exponents $\gamma_i$ are non-integer, and the factors $\cB_i$ are polynomials build out of kinematics and Baikov variables \brk{corresponding to propagators}.
+where the exponents $\gamma_i$ are non-integer, and the factors $\cB_i$ are polynomials build out of the kinematical and Baikov variables \brk{corresponding to propagators}.
 For this set of functions, analyticity, unitarity, and algebraic structure are related to the geometry captured by the {\it Morse function} $h \defas \Re(\log(u))$, see \cite{Witten:2010cx, Lee:2013hzt}.

 The multivalued twist $u$ carries information on the {\it regularization}: for dimensionally regulated Feynman integrals, it depends on the integration variables as well as on the external scales, such as the Mandelstam invariants and masses (all appearing in the polynomials $\cB_i$), and on the space-time dimensionality $d$ (appearing in the $\gamma_i$).
-The topological information of integrals and dual integrals are contained in $\omega$ that is a differential form with {\it zeroes} and {\it poles}, collected in the respective sets:
+The topological information of integrals and dual integrals is contained in $\omega$ that is a differential form with {\it zeroes} and {\it poles}\footnote{ We view $\omega$ as a meromorphic form on the complex projective space $\CP^n$, so it might also have singularities at ``infinity'', see~\secref{sec:examples} for some explicit examples and \appref{app:proj} for details on projective geometry. }, collected in the respective sets:

 The invariance of integrals and dual integrals under the transformation~\eqref{eq:int-inv} can be used to expose the algebraic structure of Aomoto-Gel'fand integrals.
 Let us introduce two vector spaces of twisted cocycles: the {\it twisted} $n$-th {\it cohomology group},